Agape and Eros: Publication history

 The title of the English translation is Agape and Eros, not Eros and Agape.
 This seems to stem from the first (slightly abridged) translation of the first part: Agape and Eros, translated by A.G.
-Hebert (London, 1932).
-The second part was first translated by Philip S. Watson and published in two volumes in 1938-9.
+Hebert (London: SPCK, 1932).
+The second part was first translated by Philip S. Watson and published in two volumes in 1938–9.

 The first translation of the full work was by Philip S. Watson (London: SPCK, 1953, one volume).
 A revised edition by the same translator appeared in 1982 (Chicago: University of Chicago Press, and London: SPCK).